Andersen Monogatari (TV series): Releases

 The series has been released both on VHS and DVD in Japan.

 In 2005, Nippon Columbia released the entire series on DVD, celebrating Andersen's 200th birth anniversary.

-A selection of episodes (in no particular order) was first released in January, 2005, as 5 single DVDs: "The Ugly Duckling", "The Little Mermaid", "The Red Shoes", "The Wild Swans" and "The Little Match Girl" along with "The Snow Queen".
+A selection of episodes (in no particular order) was first released in January, as 5 single DVDs: "The Ugly Duckling", "The Little Mermaid", "The Red Shoes", "The Wild Swans" and "The Little Match Girl" along with "The Snow Queen".

-The DVD-BOX was released in 3 volumes from March of the same year.
-(BOX 1 as the above-mentioned 5-disc set on March 23, 2005; BOX 2 as a 4-disc set on June 29, 2005, and BOX 3 as a 5-disc set on September 28, 2005).
+The DVD box was released in 3 volumes from March of the same year: BOX 1 as a 5-disc set on March 23; BOX 2 as a 4-disc set on June 29; and BOX 3 as a 5-disc set on September 28.

-On December 17, 2008, "Complete BOX", a set of all 14 volumes, was also released.
+On December 17, 2008, "Complete Box", a set of all 14 volumes, was also released.
 Due to the release method mentioned above, the episodes order of each volume doesn't always match the actual broadcasting order.

 The original soundtrack album by Seiichirō Uno was also re-issued as a 2-disc CD, containing also songs not used in the series.

-With the exception of a 5-episode DVD issued in Germany, the series has never been released on home-video abroad.
+With the exception of a 5-episode DVD issued in Germany, the series has never been released on home-video outside Japan.